reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 ### Showing the past moves {/*showing-the-past-moves*/}

-Since you are recording the tic-tac-toe game's history, you can now display it to the player as a list of past moves.
+Since you are recording the tic-tac-toe game's history, you can now display a list of past moves to the player.

 React elements like `<button>` are regular JavaScript objects; you can pass them around in your application.
 To render multiple items in React, you can use an array of React elements.